Is IFC equipped to structure manufacturers’ data?

 Do we need all that guesswork?

 Such discrepancies in terminology force people to make subjective assumptions on what the other side means, and this is very bad for a digital process.
-This is what the standardisation work in CEN TC/442 is trying to avoid by aligning IFC with data templates and data dictionary work.
 The construction industry has a habit of using certain terminology and information travels along its lines, and a Data Template allows people to use the precise terms they need.
 Furthermore, the usage of a data dictionary makes the Data Template solution language-neutral, because the GUID of the term is also tied to its relevant translations e.g. both ‘burglar resistance’ and its German translation ‘Einbruchshemmung’ are under the same identifier.
 The practical result of this is that a German manufacturer can declare the proper product data in a comprehensible structure, and then this data can be validated against requirements in any language (provided they are also built on the basis of a Data Template.
 IFC, while perfectly fitted as a transport and exchange format, is not good for this role.

 Data structures in a local context

 Another issue with IFC and specifically the properties listed in ISO 16739, besides not being understandable by the wider audience, is that they are nowhere near an exhaustive list.
 They are just an abstraction of what is generally declared, but same as with the meaning, in no way represent the requirements of the local industry.
 Important properties like ‘yield strength’ for steel members or ‘U-value’ for insulations either are missing, or hidden under incomprehensible attributes, that make sense from a coding perspective, but are totally obscure to people coming from construction.